 We continue to expand the availability and enhance the quality of our advanced video services.
 We now offer VOD and HDTV to 96% and 99% of our digital customers, respectively.
 In the past three years, we have increased the download speed of our flagship HSD product, which we refer to as Mediacom Online, by more than five times.
-In the second half of 2005, we launched our phone service, which we refer to as Mediacom Phone, and by year-end 2006, we were marketing this new product to 92% of the estimated homes in our markets.
+In the second half of 2005, we launched our phone service, which we refer to as Mediacom Phone, and as of March 31, 2007, we were marketing this new product to 92% of the estimated homes in our markets.